About Us

 Dr. Nicholas R. Ahrendt is a dual board-certified physician in Psychiatry and Addiction Medicine, with experience in both private practice and public mental health care settings.
 He specializes in the treatment of mood disorders, trauma-related conditions, and substance use disorders, using an integrative, evidence-based approach to psychiatric care.

-Dr. Ahrendt currently serves as President of the Arizona Psychiatric Society and is Associate Faculty for the University of Arizona-Tucson Psychiatry Residency Program, where he helps train the next generation of psychiatrists.
+Dr. Ahrendt has served as President of the Arizona Psychiatric Society and is Associate Faculty for the University of Arizona-Tucson Psychiatry Residency Program, where he helps train the next generation of psychiatrists.

 Before joining Rubin Center Psychiatry, Dr. Ahrendt was the Associate Medical Director at Sierra Tucson, a nationally recognized residential treatment center for trauma, addiction, and complex mood disorders.